EBM vs. SBM

 If one starts an argument from Definition or Quality, the arguer assumes that the thing actually exists (assumes Conjecture).
 For unlikely claims, such a strategy can be deceiving.
 This is an important point as we shall see below.

-face on Mars'.
+What does Mars have to do with medicine?
+The answer will become clear, but for now, consider the controversial 'face on Mars'.
 In 1976, the Viking 1 spacecraft was orbiting Mars and photographing its surface.
 One particular photo showed what appeared to be a clear-cut, sculpted monument of a humanoid face!
 Many took this as evidence of an advanced civilization that existed on Mars.
 Conspiracy theories cropped up claiming that the government knows about these civilizations and is covering it up.
 Even some NASA scientists began to believe that the Martian face was evidence of intelligent life.